 We help parents find balance, heal from trauma, and feel more supported and confident in the day to day demands of parenting.

 Thinking about your child’s needs is a biological reflex.
-Once you became a parent, everything changed—you were no longer checking on yourself first, putting your needs as priority, or maybe even forgetting that you HAD needs.
+Once you become a parent, everything changes—you were no longer checking on yourself first, putting your needs as priority, or maybe even forgetting that you had needs.

 And this makes sense!
-As parents, we are experts at putting our children first, and our kids are HIGH NEEDS.
+As parents, we are experts at putting our children first, and our kids are need so much of our support.
 If you have a child with a medical difference, genetic difference, medical trauma, or highly sensitive nervous system, you have probably been working on overtime, on high alert, and fueled by adrenaline for years.

-It’s FINALLY time for you to invest in your mental health if you:
+Investing in your mental health is essential if you:

 • Repeat patterns you hate